Posts

 Branding Challenges with Standardized Packaging.

 Wholesalers often encounter container issues that prioritize form over function.
 Fancy-hinged lids may look elegant but fail to provide ergonomic access, while oversized containers waste shelf space.
 One Australian retailer reported a 25% return rate for artisanal matcha due to containers not being resealed adequately after opening.
-Tsing’s design philosophy focuses on user-centric functionality: Wide mouth openings simplify scooping loose-leaf tea.
-Integrated humidification packs include silicone grooves in the container base.
-Stackable designs also save 30% of warehouse space through interlocking shapes.
+Tsing’s design concept focuses on user-centric functionality: for example, we use a wide-mouth design to simplify the scooping of loose leaf tea, and a silicone groove on the bottom of the container.
+At the same time, we add a stackable design and save 30% of warehouse space through interlocking shapes.